bjjonswold/Lab10PerfectionistPancakes/README.md

 # Step 2: Coding orderUp(totalNum, orders)
 Now it’s your turn!
-Write a function that takes in the initial number of orders and a list of orders (this will be a list of strings) and then RECURSIVELY prints each order and says “Order #_, your order of _ pancakes is up!".
+Write a function that takes in the initial number of orders and a list of orders (this will be a list of strings) and then RECURSIVELY adds each order to a string as: “Order #_, your order of _ pancakes is up!\n".

 For Example, for
 ```python